magao-x/handbook/operating/alignment.rst

 #.
 Keeping the loop closed, you can now start :guilabel:`Auto Alignment` of the ``ttmpupil`` and ``cameralensx``/``cameralensy`` devices

-    - Monitor the `camwfs` pupil position to ensure it does not run away, this will happen immediately and aggressively.
+    - Before you click :guilabel:`Start`, make sure you are monitoring the ``camwfs`` pupil position (and the ``camwfs`` viewer) to ensure it does not run away.
+This will happen immediately and aggressively.

         - If they do run away, :guilabel:`Stop` the auto alignment.
 You may need to use :guilabel:`Loop Zero` on the loop control GUI and the :guilabel:`Zero` button on the Offloading Ctrl GUI to remove spurious tip-tilt corrections.

     - Monitor "Pupil Tracking Loop" and "Actuator Alignment Loop" deltas.

-        .. warning:: If you don't see the alignment pokes in the camwfs frames, stop Auto Alignment immediately.
-This is likely because dmtweeter has died, and is not sending signals.
+        .. warning:: If you don't see the alignment pokes in the camwfs frames, **stop** Auto Alignment immediately.
+This is likely because the ``dmtweeter`` app has died, and is not sending signals.
 Your pupils will run away.
-Other things to check: you have a good dark on camwfs, you have hit reconfigure on camwfs, your initial F test looks ok.
+Other things to check: Do you have a good dark on ``camwfs``?
+Does ``camwfs`` need to be reconfigured?
+Does the F-test look ok?

 #.
 After the loop deltas have begun decreasing, close on 288 modes and set offloading to 10 modes.
 #.
-Once the loops have converged ("Pupil Tracking Loop" and "Actuator Alignment Loop" deltas less than 0.05 in the lab), ypu can turn off woofer-offloading.
+Once the loops have converged ("Pupil Tracking Loop" and "Actuator Alignment Loop" deltas less than 0.05 in the lab), you can turn off woofer-offloading.
 #.
-With Auto Alignment still running, you can perform the :ref:`J-test <jtest>` (below).
+With Auto Alignment still running, align the beam on the NCPC DM using the :ref:`J-test <jtest>`and ``ttmperi``  (details below).
 #.
 Once the loops have converged ("Pupil Tracking Loop" and "Actuator Alignment Loop" deltas less than 0.05 in the lab) stop the :guilabel:`Auto Alignment` loop.

-    - In the lab the `Pupil Tracking Loop` should turn off when you stop the :guilabel:`Auto Alignment` loop.
+    - In the lab the :guilabel:`Pupil Tracking Loop` should turn off when you stop the :guilabel:`Auto Alignment` loop.

     - On sky the `Pupil Tracking Loop` should remain on when you stop the :guilabel:`Auto Alignment` loop.